 Cash in banks earn interest at their respective bank deposit rates.
-Cash equivalents are made for varying periods of one day to three months depending on the immediate cash requirements of the Institute and earn interest at their respective short-term investment rates.
+Short-term investments are made for varying periods of one day to three months depending on the immediate cash requirements of the Institute and earn interest at their respective short-term investment rates.

-Cash in bank includes restricted cash amounting to \$678,302 and \$1,686,918 in 2016 and 2015, respectively, which pertains to amounts given by various donors for the implementation of program services.
+Cash and cash equivalents include restricted cash in bank and short-term placements amounting to \$1,476,625 and \$678,302 in 2017 and 2016, respectively, which pertains to amounts given by various donors for the implementation of program services.